radosuav/pyDMS/README.md

        Mining Approach for Sharpening Thermal Satellite Imagery over Land.
        Remote Sensing, 4(11), 3287–3319. https://doi.org/10.3390/rs4113287

+* [Guzinski2019] Guzinski, R., & Nieto, H. (2019).
+Evaluating the feasibility of using Sentinel-2 and Sentinel-3 satellites for high-resolution evapotranspiration estimations.
+Remote Sensing of Environment, 221, 157–172. https://doi.org/10.1016/j.rse.2018.11.019

 ## License

 pyDMS: a Python Data Mining Sharpener implementation

-Copyright 2018 Radoslaw Guzinski and contributors.
+Copyright 2019 Radoslaw Guzinski and contributors.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by